muthu1698/Hospital-Count-in-India/README.md

 # Hospital-Count-in-India

 This Dataset consist of hospitals count in India by Statewise.
 This Dataset is obtained from various sources.
+This data set can be found in Kaggle and the like is https://www.kaggle.com/gokulprakash22/hospitals-count-in-india-statewise/notebooks

 ### Content
 This Dataset consist of 4 columns